saccharomycetes/commonsense-with-KG/README.md

 cd commonsense-with-KG
 ```

-And create an environment and install the required packages:
+Create an environment and install the required packages:

 ```
 conda create -n cskglm python=3.8